|

 60 |

 Description The exact starting point of the Rice Canyon Trail is a little uncertain, so for simplicity I have it starting when the trail starts to climb out of Wills Canyon at the Chaparral Crest Trail.
 The trail also becomes a proper fireroad, with a gentle climb at first and that gets a little steeper towards the top.
 At the peak there's a great view back down into the top of Wills Canyon.
 The road forward and down is a decent fireroad, perhaps a little loose and rocky in spots.
 About 1.6 miles from the start of the climb out of Wills Canyon, the trail takes a sharp right turn off the fireroad and continues downhill on a singletrack, through trees and meadows before coming out at the canal.
-A small wooden bridge to the right leads to the River Bluff Trail.
+A small wooden bridge to the right leads to the Orange Grove Trail.

 Technical Rating Fireroad, T1.5